-I am a new media researcher at the University of Amsterdam focusing on digital methods, controversy mapping and data journalism.
-I worked on the European project EMAPS (Electronic Maps to Assist Public Science), led by French sociologist of science and anthropologist Bruno Latour.
+Previously I served as a Managing Director for the Digital Methods Initiative, taught data journalism and controversy mapping at the University of Amsterdam and Sciences Po, Paris and worked as a researcher on the European project EMAPS (Electronic Maps to Assist Public Science), led by French sociologist of science and anthropologist Bruno Latour.